Two Air Force Ones

 The President’s Car Meets Him There

 Every international destination that the President flies to, a caravan flies ahead to meet him there upon arrival.
-The presidential convoy is a deep number of people, but the most impressive member is the C-5 Galaxys or the C-141 Starlifters that carry the State Car – an armored limo that can withstand all sorts of attacks.
-The President of the United State walks off the ramp of Air Force One and goes directly into “Cadillac One” or “The Beast”, as some call it.
+The presidential convoy is a deep number of people, but the most impressive member is the C-5 Galaxy or the C-141 Starlifter that carry the State Car – an armored limo that can withstand all sorts of attacks.
+The President of the United States walks off the stairway `ramp of Air Force One and goes directly into “Cadillac One” or “The Beast”, as some call it.
 There are also fighter jets in the area on most flights, just in case of a surprise aerial or ground attack – but the monstrous C-5 is the most major part of his aerial entourage.

 It’s got over 4,000 sq. feet of interior space which is plenty of room for the Commander In Chief and all his staff, plus media and guests.
 Officially, there is room for 102 souls on board.
-Included in the luscious interior are leather padded seats, with the Presidential Insignia stiched on, as far as the eye can see, two galleys that prepare meals for 100, a gym for the president, medical station, multiple meeting rooms and multiple staff rooms.
+Included in the luscious interior are leather padded seats with the Presidential Insignia stitched on, two galleys that prepare meals for 100, a gym for the president, medical station, multiple meeting rooms and multiple staff rooms.

 There are two entrances to Air Force One.
 The president, his family and special guests use the front entrance here, near the nose of the plane.
 Journalists board the plane in the rear.
-The rule of thumb for invited guests and media is that they are not aloud to walk towards the front of the plane, past their seats.
+The rule of thumb for invited guests and media is that they are not allowed to walk towards the front of the plane, past their seats.
 So everything they need is located at the rear of the plane.
-The entrance you see the president walk up the stairs towards is never used by anyone by senior officials and security.
+The entrance you see the president walk up the stairs towards is never used by anyone but senior officials, very important guests, and security.

 Aerial Oval Office